fivedbrothers/nodegraph/docs/examples/ex_menu.rst

 Aside from the main context menu, the NodeGraph also has a nodes menu where you can override context menus on a per node type basis.

-Below is an example for overriding a context menu for the node type ``"com.chantasticvfx.FooNode"``
+Below is an example for overriding a context menu for the node type ``"com.fivedbrothers.FooNode"``

 .. code-block:: python
     :linenos:

-    from NodeGraphQt import BaseNode, NodeGraph, setup_context_menu
+    from nodegraph import BaseNode, NodeGraph, setup_context_menu

     # define a couple example nodes.
     class FooNode(BaseNode):

-        __identifier__ = 'com.chantasticvfx'
+        __identifier__ = 'com.fivedbrothers'
         NODE_NAME = 'foo node'

         def __init__(self):